santta7/Human-vs-CPU-Hashiwokakero-Bridges-Puzzle-Game-/README.md

 ## Overview

-This project implements a **Human vs CPU Hashiwokakero (Bridges) Puzzle Game** using a **Depth-First Search (DFS) with Backtracking** algorithm for AI-driven puzzle solving.
+This project implements a **Human vs CPU Hashiwokakero (Bridges) Puzzle Game** using a **Depth-First Search (DFS) with Backtracking** algorithm for CPU-driven puzzle solving.
 Hashiwokakero is a logic puzzle where the goal is to connect islands with bridges following specific constraints.

 ### Puzzle Rules
 - Islands require a specific number of connections (bridges)